tvixen/Wemo-for-Alexa/README.md

 For now only switch on/off is working.
 Be aware of the amount of switches, it can only be 14 on one Witty.

-9/1-17 The Wemo Dimmer is just launched https://www.cnet.com/products/belkin-wemo-dimmer-wi-fi-light-switch/preview/ it's going to be exiting what's new in the prococol (dimming part)
+9/1-17 The Wemo Dimmer is just launched https://www.cnet.com/products/belkin-wemo-dimmer-wi-fi-light-switch/preview/ it's going to be exiting what's new in the protocol (dimming part)